 Substitutions are “on the fly”.
 Make them as often as you need, but do so at the sideline near midfield, and the entering player must wait for the exiting player to leave the field.
 YOU MAY NOT (EVER) bring a substitute on at the end-line or near the corners or have too many players on the field.

-Free kicks must be given a distance of at least five yards.
+Free kicks must be given a distance of at least seven yards.

 Pick up after yourself.
 Clean the fields before you leave or we may not be welcomed back.